Detection under Privileged Information: Privileged Information Systems

 The first step of feature engineering--as is true of any detection task--is identifying all of the available features that potentially may be used for detection.
 Specifically, we collect the set of domain-specific features based on using domain knowledge and surveying the recent efforts in that domain.
-It is from that set that we will identify the best privileged features to be used for training.
-Note that this set may include irrelevant features that carry little or no useful information for the target detection task.
-We identify the privileged set using Algorithm~\ref{algo:related-complete}.
-The algorithm starts with standard features of a detection system and sequentially adds the one privileged feature from the set which maximizes correct classification of hard examples, i.e., the feature whose addition to the existing set has the greatest positive impact on accuracy (measured accuracy gain).
+It is from that set that we will identify the privileged features to be used for training.
+Note that defining privileged features sometimes requires a level of domain expertise.
+However, trained security experts will find most privileged features straightforward after defining the runtime constraints on features.
+Additionally, the initial privileged set may include irrelevant features that carry little or no useful information for the target detection task; thus we identify the privileged set using Algorithm~\ref{algo:related-complete}.
+The algorithm starts with standard features of a detection system and sequentially adds one privileged feature from the set which maximizes correct classification of hard examples, i.e., the feature whose addition to the existing set has the greatest positive impact on accuracy (measured accuracy gain).
 The accuracy gain of hard examples is found using SVM classifier (model $J$ in algorithm~\ref{algo:related-complete}).
 This process is repeated until the potential feature set is empty, a maximum number of features is reached, or the accuracy gain is below a threshold for usefulness.

 Note that the quality of the selection process is a consequence of the training data used to calculate accuracy gain.
-If the training data is not representative of the runtime input distribution, the algorithm could inadvertently over or under-estimate the accuracy gain of a feature and thereby weaken the detection system.
-However, note that this limitation is not unique to feature selection in this context, but applies to all feature engineering in extant detection systems.
+If the training data is not representative of the runtime input distribution, the algorithm could inadvertently over or under-estimate the accuracy gain of a feature and thereby weaken the detection system~\cite{celik2017feature}.
+Additionally, the accuracy gain can be computed via different feature selection algorithms.
+For instance, a more brute force approach that evaluates the impact of all standard and privileged feature combination can be used.
+This drastically increases computation overhead with the high dimensional datasets used in our evaluation.
+Note that this limitation is not unique to feature selection in this context, but applies to all feature engineering in extant detection systems.